KAIST-MIC-Lab/KAIST-MIC-Lab.github.io/_members/msRyu.md

 enddate: # [2025-02-02] # Leave this blank until you leave the lab
 image: /static/img/members/msRyu.jpg
 altimage: /static/img/members/msRyu-alt.jpg
-position: Ph.D.
-Student #What is your job title in the Fraser lab?
+position: "Ph.D.
+Student" #What is your job title in the Fraser lab?
 subsequent: #Leave this blank until you leave the lab
 pronouns: he/him/his
 email: dding_98@kaist.ac.kr #Enter your preferred public e-mail address